xx-3-xx/Spring-Boot-calculator-app/README.md

-The Spring Boot Calculator Application is a robust web-based calculator that provides both a RESTful API and an intuitive user interface for performing arithmetic operations.
-Built with modern Java technologies and following best practices, this application serves as both a practical tool and a demonstration of Spring Boot application development.
+Here I developed and wrote detailed steps of **Spring_Boot Calculator Application** and Its robust web-based calculator that provides both a RESTful API and an intuitive user interface for performing arithmetic operations.
+Built with modern Java technologies and following best practices, this application is a practical tool demonstrating Spring Boot application development.

 **Core Features**
 ```